Deyton History, Family Crest & Coats of Arms

 Some of the Deyton family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Deyton family to the New World and Oceana
+Migration of the Deyton family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Deyton were among those contributors: Thomas Deighton, who settled in New York in 1774; John Deighton, who arrived in Pennsylvania in 1777; Henry Deighton, who came to Pennsylvania in 1830.